 Can You Pour Fabric Softener Directly On Clothes?

 Diluting fabric softener ensures even distribution and prevents damage to the fabric.
 Follow the fabric softener bottle instructions for the proper dilution ratio and usage recommendations.
+The correct application method protects your clothes and extends the life of your garments.

-Avoid Direct Application
+What Happens with Direct Application

 Risks of Pouring Fabric Softener Directly on Clothes